Willy-C/SnowflakeBot/README.md

 A full list of commands and its corresponding documentation can be found via the `help` command on the bot or you can source dive this repo.

 Here is a brief list of some of the things the bot can do:
+ - Reaction Roles
  - Server Moderation
  - Get user and server info
  - Evaluate Python code in chat
  - Help manage your notifications
+ - Set timed reminders for yourself
  - Generate LaTeX as image in chat
- - Set timed reminders for yourself
  - Hot reload modules without restart
  - Use custom emojis across servers without Nitro
  - Stream music from Youtube, Twitch, Soundcloud, Mixer, Vimeo, etc with [Lavalink](https://github.com/Frederikam/Lavalink)